-Web login for administrators and users: On this address, users can, depending on their access privileges, modify the configuration of SPS, and perform authentication-related activities (gateway authentication, 4-eyes authorization).
+Web login (admin and user): On this address, users can, depending on their access privileges, modify the configuration of SPS, and perform authentication-related activities (gateway authentication, 4-eyes authorization).

-Web login for users only: The configuration of SPS cannot be viewed or altered from this address.
+Web login (user only): The configuration of SPS cannot be viewed or altered from this address.
 Users (even ones with administrator privileges) can only perform gateway authentication and 4-eyes authorization.

-You can find more information about gateway authentication and 4-eyes authorization in Advanced authentication and authorization techniques.
+NOTE: For more information on gateway authentication and 4-eyes authorization, see Advanced authentication and authorization techniques.

 Both login addresses can be configured to restrict connections to a configured set of IP addresses only.

-Avoid using the IP address configured for administrator or user login on One Identity Safeguard for Privileged Sessions (SPS) when configuring HTTP or SSH connections.
+When configuring HTTP or SSH connections, avoid using the IP address configured for administrator or user login on One Identity Safeguard for Privileged Sessions (SPS) .